Table of Contents

 Danger of opioids

-As heroin has a cleanness of only 3 % in Europe and is stretched with strychnine, lime and other substances, already a short time of consume results in physical degeneration.
+As heroin has a cleanness of only 3 % in Europe and is stretched with strychnine, lime, and other substances, already a short time of consuming results in physical degeneration.
 Injections sites become infected often and when heroin is sniffed, the nasal septum can be damaged up to perforation.
 Numerous consumers become infected with HIV and hepatitis due to the usage of unclean needles.

 Special type: “crocodile”